 The clinic is offered only for cats whose owners live in the Georgetown City Limits, so bring your driver’s license or other form of ID that shows your current address.

 Additionally, the shelter continues to offer low-cost vaccine clinics every few months, which are walk-up clinics for vaccinations only (not spay/neuter surgeries).
-Dates for the shot clinics can be found at pets.georgetown.org/programs/low-cost-shots-and-neutering/.
+A list of low-cost clinics that may offer inexpensive or free vaccinations can be found here.

 Call (512) 930-3592 to schedule your cat for surgery.
 All spay or neuter surgeries will be done by a licensed veterinarian.
 The final free spay/neuter clinic is scheduled for June 23.